Alternatives to court

-Applications for consent orders must be filed in the Family Court of Australia, or if you are in Western Australia, the Family Court of Western Australia.
+Applications for consent orders must be filed in the Federal Circuit and Family Court of Australia, or if you are in Western Australia, the Family Court of Western Australia.

-More information about how to get a consent order to divide property by agreement is available from the Family Court of Australia.
+More information about how to get a consent order to divide property by agreement is available from the Federal Circuit and Family Court of Australia.

 Consent orders can be drafted by a lawyer – seek Legal Advice.

-You can also apply for consent orders yourself using the Family Court of Australia Consent Orders Kit (Do It Yourself kit), or you can file electronically (eFile) through the Commonwealth Courts Portal.
+You can also apply for consent orders yourself using the Federal Circuit and Family Court of Australia Application for consent orders (Do It Yourself Kit), or you can file electronically (eFile) through the Commonwealth Courts Portal.

 Consider the benefits in making your own parenting agreement and/or financial agreement with your former partner.